yamlrg/yamlrg.com/README.md

 ## Ideas

+- [ ] add google analytics / posthog
+- [ ] send email to people when they are approved
+- [ ] show number of members in the members page
+- [ ] search for members
 - [ ] add a "reading list" page that shows the reading list of the group
 - [ ] add jobs of people from companies that are hiring
 - [ ] gravity???? randomly match people in a 1-v-1 call so they meet each other